tech-rostand/arduino-firmware-wifilink/UNOWIFI_DEV_ED.md

 This direct connection can be set to higher baudrate then the path thru IO expander.
 Tested is 115200 baud.

-The pin 4 must be changed to LOW to activate the serial line.
+The hardware activation of the direct connection can help with serial flashing of esp firmware of seemingly bricked Uno WiFi.

 #### Changed firmware